-Analysis | Internet service plans will soon come with ‘nutrition’ labels.
-It’s about time.
+Internet service plans will soon come with ‘nutrition’ labels.
+Here’s what you need to know.

 What will they tell me?

 Lots.
-The FCC’s plan is to adopt an earlier design for these labels that include prices for specific plans, data speeds, introductory rates, one-time costs like activation, early termination fees and more.
+The FCC’s plan is to adapt an earlier design proposed for these labels that include prices for specific plans, data speeds, introductory rates, one-time costs like activation, early termination fees and more.
+And if the agency gets its way, these labels might actually look like the ones on the sides of cereal boxes.
+(At least, that’s what the examples they’ve shown off so far look like.)

-Some of the details are fairly obvious, but some of them are important and don’t always get talked about enough.
+Some of the details the labels should contain are fairly obvious, but some of them are important and don’t always get talked about enough.
 Consider these examples:

 Monthly data allowance: Some Internet service providers have plans with built-in limits on how much data you can consume in a single month.
 Comcast’s Xfinity, for example, enforces a 1.2 terabyte cap on most home Internet plans outside the Northeast.
 That came as a surprise to me when I moved to San Francisco.